 Martin joined the turkey industry in 1966 when he started work with Lancashire Turkeys (EW Webster Ltd).
 After graduating from Harper Adams University College in 1970, he joined British United Turkeys (BUT) as a management trainee.

 In 1987 Martin was appointed to the position of managing director of BUT a position he held for 21 years.
 Then in 2008 he went on to re-establish Hockenhull Turkeys as a producer and seller of premium quality turkey poults solely for the UK’s Traditional Farm Fresh Market.

 Hockenhull Turkeys takes its name from the Arnold’s family farm Hockenhull Hall and adopted the renowned Black Cheshire Cat as its logo.
 Throughout the 50’s & 60’s Hockenhull Turkeys became synonymous with quality turkey production and was a consistent winner of numerous over ready competition awards at the flagship annual Olympia Poultry Show in London.

-Vice Chairman – James Marriage
+Chairman – James Marriage

 James grew up on a mixed arable and beef farm near Chelmsford.
 After obtaining a languages degree and a brief spell working in London, he returned home to work for the family’s milling company W & H Marriage & Sons.